Part-DB/Part-DB-server/docs/troubleshooting.md

 If this does not help, please [open an issue on GitHub](https://github.com/Part-DB/Part-DB-symfony).

+## Search for user and reset password:
+You can list all users with the following command: `php bin/console partdb:users:list` To reset the password of a user you can use the following command: `php bin/console partdb:users:set-password [username]`

 ## Error logs
 Detailed error logs can be found in the `var/log` directory.
 When Part-DB is installed directly, the errors are written to the `var/log/prod.log` file.